 - CSE 190: Current Topics in CSE: new or experimental courses that cover topics in computer science of contemporary relevance, with an emphasis on subjects not covered at length in our introductory series.
 Recent offerings include:

 Upper-Division Non-Major Courses

 These non-majors courses are specifically designed to cover the material of our majors courses in a format appropriate for non-majors.
-The correspondence between our majors courses and these non-majors courses (as well as some courses in Electrical Engineering or Math) is shown below.
+The correspondence between our majors courses and these non-majors courses (as well as some courses in Electrical and Computer Engineering or Math) is shown below.

 Please note that if you are enrolled in another major at UW (or you are a pre-major) but plan on applying to the CSE program in the future, you should speak with a CSE academic advisor before taking a non-major course.